PaNOSC-ViNYL/ase/doc/ase/calculators/gromacs.rst

     The generated Gromacs file names have this string
     as the common part in their names (except structure files).
 doing_qmmm: logical
-    If true we run only sigle step of gromacs
+    If true we run only single step of gromacs
     (to get MM forces and energies in QM/MM)
 freeze_qm: logical
     If true, the qm atoms will be kept fixed